craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 #### The Mess Hall (1d6 RADS)
 West of [[#The Front Gate (2d6 RADS)]], the Mess Hall is a bloody mess of a cafeteria, covered in dry blood, ruined food-stuff, and human waste.

-A small kitchen is attached, but has been since looted and fairly obstructed, but those who can slip through would find a staircase to a lower storage room and a vault door
+A small kitchen is attached, but has been since looted and fairly obstructed, but those who can slip through would a storage room.
+On a wall of this cellar, a large vault-style door is locked under anomalous key.
+Behind this door lies a safe passage to [[#The Factory]]'s [[#The Cellars]].

 #### The Broken Gate (1d6 RADS)